Flavor structure from `canonical' Yukawa interactions and `emergent' kinetic terms: `Canonical' Yukawa interactions

 As $y^{(u)}_{ij}$ and $y^{(d)}_{ij}$ are $3 \times 3$ complex matrices, they totally have 36 parameters.
 The $V_{\rm CKM}$ contains three mixing angles and a CP violating phase.
 The $V_{\rm L}^{(u)}$, $V_{\rm R}^{(u)}$ and $V_{\rm R}^{(d)}$ own 26 unobservable parameters on the global ${\rm U}(3) \times {\rm U}(3) \times {\rm U}(3)/{\rm U}(1)$ symmetry.

 Next, we consider an unusual case with `canonical' Yukawa interactions given by

-in preparation for the emergence of kinetic terms will be examined in the next section.
+in preparation for the study on the emergence of kinetic terms in the next section.
 Using the field variables with a prime, the Lagrangian density in the quark sector is written by

 where $k_{ij}^{(q)}$, $k_{ij}^{(u)}$ and $k_{ij}^{(d)}$ are kinetic coefficient matrices denoted by